MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Italy/how-to-set-up-automatic-payments-and-automatic-bills.md

 ---
     title: How to Set Up Automatic Payments and Automatic Bills
-    description: In [!INCLUDE[d365fin](../../includes/d365fin_md.md)], you can manage automatic payments and bills.
+    description: In Dynamics 365, Business edition, you can manage automatic payments and bills.

     services: project-madeira
     documentationcenter: ''
     author: SorenGP